tpetzoldt/funclib/README.md

 ## Library of Commonly Used Functions in Ecology

-This project aims to re-implement a small function library created by a student project with more recent techniques.
+This project aimed to re-implement a small function library created by a student project with more recent techniques.

 ## Ideas